ocapn/ocapn/draft-specifications/Model.md

 > References are the Capabilities in the name OCapN ("Object Capability
 > Network") that distinguish a Capability Transfer Protocol from mere RPC
-> ("Remote Procedure Calls") as they are the basis of
+> ("Remote Procedure Calls").
+> References forward messages and support
 > [Promise Pipelining](https://en.wikipedia.org/wiki/Futures_and_promises#Promise_pipelining).

 ## Target